lordsharks/academic/content/home/teaching.md

 +++

 I am a co-instructor for the following course in the department of [Forest Ecosystems and Society](http://fes.forestry.oregonstate.edu/).
-This graduate-level class is taught every winter term and has attracted graduate students from 9 departments and at least 12 degree programs.
+This graduate-level course is taught every winter term and has attracted graduate students from 9 departments and $\geq$12 graduate degree programs.

 + FES524: [Natural Resources Data Analysis](http://catalog.oregonstate.edu/CourseDetail.aspx?subjectcode=FES&coursenumber=524)